A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Abstract

 \section{Abstract}

-Video object segmentation approaches primarily rely on large-scale pixel-accurate human-annotated datasets for model development.
-In Dense Video Object Segmentation (DVOS) scenarios, each video frame encompasses hundreds of small, dense, and partially occluded objects.
-Accordingly, the labor-intensive manual annotation of even a single frame often takes hours, which hinders the development of DVOS for many applications.
-Furthermore, in videos with dense patterns, following a large number of objects that move in different directions poses additional challenges.
-To address these challenges, we proposed a semi-self-supervised spatiotemporal approach for DVOS utilizing a diffusion-based method through multi-task learning.
-Emulating real videos' optical flow and simulating their motion, we developed a methodology to synthesize computationally annotated videos that can be used for training DVOS models; The model performance was further improved by utilizing weakly labeled (computationally generated but imprecise) data.
-To demonstrate the utility and efficacy of the proposed approach, we developed DVOS models for wheat head segmentation of handheld and drone-captured videos, capturing wheat crops in fields of different locations across various growth stages, spanning from heading to maturity.
-Despite using only a few manually annotated video frames, the proposed approach yielded high-performing models, achieving a Dice score of $0.82$ when tested on a drone-captured external test set.
-While we showed the efficacy of the proposed approach for wheat head segmentation, its application can be extended to other crops or DVOS in other domains, such as crowd analysis or microscopic image analysis.
+Video object segmentation (VOS)---predicting pixel-level regions for objects within each frame of a video---is particularly challenging in agricultural scenarios, where videos of crops include hundreds of small, dense, and occluded objects (stems, leaves, flowers, pods) that sway and move unpredictably in the wind.
+Supervised training is the state-of-the-art for VOS, but it requires large, pixel-accurate, human-annotated videos, which are costly to produce for videos with many densely packed objects in each frame.
+To address these challenges, we proposed a semi-self-supervised spatiotemporal approach for \textit{dense}-VOS (DVOS) using a diffusion-based method through multi-task (reconstruction and segmentation) learning.
+We train the model first with synthetic data that mimics the camera and object motion of real videos and then with pseudo-labeled videos.
+We evaluate our DVOS method for wheat head segmentation from a diverse set of videos (handheld, drone-captured, different field locations, and different growth stages---spanning from Boot-stage to Wheat-mature and Harvest-ready).
+Despite using only a few manually annotated video frames, the proposed approach yielded a high-performing model, achieving a Dice score of $0.79$ when tested on a drone-captured external test set.
+While our method was evaluated on wheat head segmentation, it can be extended to other crops and domains, such as crowd analysis or microscopic image analysis.